Take a fresh look at your lifestyle.

 • Note that ground saffron should be used within 3 to 6 months and stored in an airtight container and a cool, dark place.

-See also why are saffron uses good for skin
+See also Is saffron uses for skin whitening?

 2 –Preparing Saffron